2007 Games of the Small States of Europe: Venues

 The 2007 Games used a docked cruise ship as an athlete's village for all delegations.
 The ship was docked along the sea wall in Fontvieille.

-Many of the events were also be held in Fontvieille.
+Many of the events were also held in Fontvieille.
 Stade Louis II, the usual home of AS Monaco FC, hosted athletics, basketball, swimming, and table tennis events.
 The shooting events took place indoors on the upper floors of a building in the center of the district as well.

 Gymnastics took place in the Canton Hall, a large event complex in Monaco.
 Volleyball took place in the Moneghetti Sports Complex, which is technically in French territory.
 Judo events was also held at an all-purpose gymnasium, the Annonciade Gymnasium.
 Bowls events were held at the Rocher.
 Tennis was held in the Monte Carlo district at a prominent country club.

 Additionally, many of events in the 2007 Games took advantage of Monaco's close proximity to the sea.
 Beach volleyball events were held on the most prominent beach in Monaco, Larvotto.
 Sailing events took place in the Bay of Monaco, an extension of the Mediterranean Sea.